rickythewriter/sunco-shoes/README.md

-# Sun Co - dot.
-Cards Technical Assessment - Ricky Thang
+# Sun Co.
+Shoes - Demo E-Commerce Site

 A basic e-commerce store with items and a cart, based on this [design](https://www.figma.com/community/file/1265784090042206235).